New insights and perspectives on the natural gradient method: Computational Aspects of the Natural Gradient and Connections to the Generalized Gauss-Newton Matrix

-or,
+or

-where $H_{\log r}$ is the Hessian of $\log r(y|z)$ w.r.t.~$z$, evaluated at $z = f(x,\theta)$.
+where $H_{\log r(y|z)}$ is the Hessian of $\log r(y|z)$ w.r.t.~$z$, evaluated at $z = f(x,\theta)$.

 Note that even if $Q_x$'s density function $q(x)$ is known, and is relatively simple, only for certain choices of $R_{y|z}$ and $f(x,\theta$) will it be possible to analytically evaluate the expectation w.r.t.~$Q_x$ in the above expression for $F$.
 For example, if we take $Q_x = \Normal(0,I)$, $R_{y|z} = \Normal(z,\sigma^2)$, and $f$ to be a simple neural network with no hidden units and a single tan-sigmoid output unit, then both $F$ and its inverse can be computed efficiently \citep{natural_efficient}.
 This situation is exceptional however, and for even slightly more complex models, such as neural networks with one or more hidden layers, it has never been demonstrated how to make such computations feasible in high dimensions.

-Fortunately, the situation improves significantly if $Q_x$ is replaced by $\hat Q_x$, as this gives
+Fortunately the situation improves significantly if $Q_x$ is replaced by $\hat Q_x$, as this gives

-which is easy to evaluate when $F_R$ is.
-Moreover, this is essentially equivalent to the expression in eqn.~\ref{eqn:GGN} for the generalized Gauss-Newton matrix (GGN), except that we have $F_R$ instead of $H_L$ as the ``inner" matrix.
+which is easy to compute assuming $F_R$ is easy to compute.
+Moreover, this is essentially equivalent to the expression in eqn.~\ref{eqn:GGN} for the generalized Gauss-Newton matrix (GGN), except that we have the Fisher $F_R$ of the predictive distribution ($R_{y|z}$) instead of Hessian $H_L$ of the loss ($L$) as the ``inner" matrix.

-It also suggests a straightforward and efficient way of computing matrix-vector products with $F$, using an approach similar to the one in \citet{schraudolph} for computing matrix-vector products with the GGN.
-In particular, one can multiply by $J_f$ using a linearized forward pass, then multiply by $F_R$ (which will be easy if $R_{y|z}$ is sufficiently simple), and then finally multiply by $J_f^\top$ using a standard backwards pass.
+Eqn.~\ref{eqn:fisher_nice_exp} also suggests a straightforward and efficient way of computing matrix-vector products with $F$, using an approach similar to the one in \citet{schraudolph} for computing matrix-vector products with the GGN.
+In particular, one can multiply by $J_f$ using a linearized forward pass (aka forward-mode automatic differentiation), then multiply by $F_R$ (which will be easy if $R_{y|z}$ is sufficiently simple), and then finally multiply by $J_f^\top$ using standard backprop.